Two new bird flu cases in China amid poultry crackdown

 The new strain of bird flu has infected 18 people in China, all in the east.
 Six people have died in an outbreak that has spread concern overseas.

-The World Health Organization (WHO) said that 10 infected people were severe cases and two were mild cases.
+The World Health Organisation (WHO) said that 10 infected people were severe cases and two were mild cases.
 It reiterated there was no evidence of ongoing human-to-human transmission of the virus.

 "More than 530 close contacts of the confirmed cases are being closely monitored.
 In Jiangsu, investigation is ongoing into a contact of an earlier confirmed case who developed symptoms of illness," the Geneva-based WHO said in a statement on Saturday.